Netanel Artzi: Early years (2014–2018)

 In November 2014, Artzi started his professional career with Maccabi Haifa, signing a four-year deal.
 On November 8, 2015, Artzi made his professional debut in a match against Bnei Herzliya.
 On March 3, 2015, Artzi participated in the Slam Dunk Contest during the 2015 Israeli League All-Star Event.

 On August 25, 2016, Artzi was loaned to Hapoel Afula of the Liga Leumit as part of a two-way contract.
 In 19 games played for Afula, he averaged 7.5 points and 3.4 rebounds per game.

 On November 27, 2017, Artzi was loaned to Maccabi Ashdod for the rest of the season.
 Artzi helped Ashdod to reach the 2018 Israeli League Playoffs as the fourth seed, but they eventually were eliminated by Hapoel Tel Aviv in the Quarterfinals.

 Hapoel Gilboa Galil (2018–2021)

 On July 20, 2018, Artzi signed a three-year deal with Hapoel Gilboa Galil.
 On March 18, 2019, Artzi recorded a career-high 17 points, shooting 7-of-12 from the field, along with five rebounds in a 92–77 win over Maccabi Rishon LeZion.
 In 33 games played during the 2018–19 season, he averaged 7.5 points and 3.1 rebounds per game.
 On June 7, 2019, Artzi was named the Israeli Basketball Premier League Most Improved Player.

 Maccabi Rishon LeZion (2021–2022)

 On July 12, 2021, he has signed with Maccabi Rishon LeZion of the Israeli Basketball Premier League.

-Hapoel Eilat (2022–present)
+Hapoel Eilat (2022–2023)

 On August 1, 2022, he has signed with Hapoel Eilat of the Israeli Basketball Premier League.